Michilis/Strfry-plugins/README.md

 **Usage**: Ideal for relays that want to restrict posting to members of a specific community or organization that maintains a NIP-05 list.

+#### 2. JSON Whitelist Plugin

+**File**: `plugins/json-whitelist-plugin.js`

+**Description**: This plugin uses a local JSON file to maintain a whitelist of public keys.
+It periodically refreshes the list, rejecting events from non-whitelisted users with a custom message.

+**Usage**: Perfect for relays where you maintain your own whitelist locally and need flexibility in managing approved users.

 ### Blacklists

 #### 1. Simple Blacklist Plugin